mun-tonsi/debian-vagrant-osticket/README.md

 Avoids using any production ssh keys.
 Has a process to disable all email account checking. (yet to be implemented)

-Might look at this [Mailhog](https://github.com/geerlingguy/ansible-role-mailhog) if needing to test emails being sent.
+Might look at [Mailhog](https://github.com/geerlingguy/ansible-role-mailhog) if needing to test emails being sent.
+Might look at [XDebug] (https://github.com/geerlingguy/ansible-role-php-xdebug) if needing a full debugger.

 ## Prerequisites